awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/saas-reporting.md

 # Reporting<a name="saas-reporting"></a>

-AWS Marketplace produces reports for your SaaS listings that include data on subscribers, financials, usage, and taxes\.
+AWS Marketplace produces reports for your SaaS products that include data on subscribers, financials, usage, and taxes\.
 For more information, see [Seller Reports](Reporting.md)\.

-The following sections summarize how financials for SaaS listings are reported\.
+The following sections summarize how financials for SaaS products are reported\.

 ## Daily Business Report<a name="saas-daily-business-report"></a>